Mitt Romney

-After stepping down from Bain Capital and his local leadership role in the LDS Church, Romney was the Republican nominee in the 1994 United States Senate election in Massachusetts.
-After losing to five-term incumbent Ted Kennedy, he resumed his position at Bain Capital.
+After stepping down from his positions at Bain Capital and in the LDS Church, Romney ran as the Republican nominee for the U.S. Senate in Massachusetts in 1994 and lost to the incumbent, Ted Kennedy.
+He then resumed his position at Bain Capital.
 Years later, a successful stint as president and CEO of the then-struggling Salt Lake Organizing Committee for the 2002 Winter Olympics led to a relaunch of his political career.
 Elected governor of Massachusetts in 2002, Romney helped develop and later signed a health care reform law (commonly called "Romneycare") that provided near-universal health insurance access through state-level subsidies and individual mandates to purchase insurance.
 He also presided over the elimination of a projected $1.2–1.5 billion deficit through a combination of spending cuts, increased fees, and closing corporate tax loopholes.

-He did not seek reelection in 2006, focusing instead on his campaign for the Republican nomination in the 2008 U.S. presidential election.
-Though he won several primaries and caucuses, Romney ultimately lost the nomination to Senator John McCain.
-He ran and won the 2012 Republican presidential nomination, becoming the first Mormon to be a major party's nominee.
-He lost the election to President Obama.
+Romney did not seek reelection in 2006, instead focusing on his campaign for the Republican nomination in the 2008 presidential election, which he lost to Senator John McCain.
+Romney ran for president again four years later and was the Republican nominee in the 2012 presidential election, becoming the first LDS Church member to be a major party's nominee.
+He lost the election to President Barack Obama.
+After reestablishing residency in Utah, Romney ran for U.S. Senate in 2018.
+When Romney won the Republican nomination and general election, he became the first person in modern American history to be elected governor and U.S. senator of different states.

-After reestablishing residency in Utah, Romney announced his campaign for the U.S. Senate seat held by the retiring Orrin Hatch in the 2018 election; he defeated state representative Mike Kennedy in the Republican primary and Democratic nominee Jenny Wilson in the general election.
-In doing so, he became only the third person ever to be elected governor of one state and U.S. senator for another state.
-Romney is generally considered a moderate or centrist Republican.
-In 2020, he was the lone Republican to vote to convict Trump in his first impeachment trial, making him the first senator ever to have voted to remove a president of the same party from office.
+Generally considered a moderate or neoconservative Republican, Romney was the lone Republican to vote to convict Donald Trump in his first impeachment trial, making him the first senator ever to have voted to remove a president of the same party from office.
 Romney also voted to convict in Trump's second trial in 2021.
-He marched alongside Black Lives Matter protestors, voted to confirm Ketanji Brown Jackson to the Supreme Court, supported gun control measures, and did not vote for Trump in the 2016 and 2020 presidential elections.
+He marched alongside Black Lives Matter protestors, voted to confirm Ketanji Brown Jackson to the Supreme Court, supported gun control measures, and did not vote for Trump in the 2016, 2020, and 2024 presidential elections.
+He has long been hawkish on relations with Iran, China, and Russia, and was one of Israel's staunchest supporters in Congress.
+In 2023, Romney announced he would not run for reelection in 2024 and retired from the Senate when his term expired in 2025.